What is Kratom? What is it Used For?

 Yes, kratom can become addictive.
 Any substance that offers a release from pain, depression, or other forms of discomfort can become addictive if they aren’t used responsibly.

-People who abuse kratom can become dependent on it over time.
-This takes several months of consistent kratom use to get to this point.
+People who abuse kratom can become dependent on it over time, though it takes several months of consistent and heavy kratom use to reach this point.

 There are two stages to kratom addiction: